mxreppy/bowling-score/presentation.md

 if we roll a Strike , then a 3 two times, and then all zeros the score should be 16

-- roll a 10 one time
+- roll '10' one time
-- roll a 3 two times
+- roll '3' two times
+- roll '0' 16 times
     - Score should be 15

 ---